 Just five dollars will buy you entry into “possibly the most psychedelic place one can legally reach within the city limits,” according to SF Weekly.
 You’ll slip on disposable gloves and feel your way through a trippy labyrinth lit with blacklight and neon and thumping with ‘80s music.
 It’s an offbeat—which is to say perfectly San Franciscan—experience.

 Where to Stay:

 The Kimpton Alton Hotel offers a prime Fisherman’s Wharf location with a stylishly laidback California-cool vibe.
 In-room views of the Pacific Ocean, Alcatraz and the iconic Golden Gate Bridge compete with a fresh palette of warm white oak bathed in sunlight, marble accents, lush greenery draped from skylights, and fun wall treatments that evoke a retro residential feel.
-An all-day café and bar with an outdoor patio puts you right in the heart of great attractions like Ghirardelli Square, the famed Cable Cars, North Beach and Telegraph Hill.
-Come join us this summer when we open our doors in our home city, in one of the most coveted neighborhoods in the country.
+Fairlight Café , an all-day café and bar with outdoor patio, puts you right in the heart of great attractions like Ghirardelli Square, the famed Cable Cars, North Beach and Telegraph Hill.
+Come join us when we open our doors in our home city, in one of the most coveted neighborhoods in the country.